 “I would tell them that they need to have several different mentors, several different role models to follow because one path may not be the single path.
 And seek those opportunities, people just need to know you’re looking,” Birckhead said.
 “And don’t be so hard on yourself, women especially do that, you’re going to face setbacks.
 Everybody does.”

 She also hopes that others in position of influence will broaden their perspective on who they take under their guidance.

 “It takes, as they know, more than 20 years to grow a general officer.
-So, it’s easy to take those people that got it all going on, regardless of gender, regardless of race, regardless of those things we think about when we think of diversity.
-So, it’s easy to take that person and prop them up and say see, this is my mentee, but I would encourage them to go after the diamonds in the rough because diamonds are hard and those are the ones we want to shine up and say, this is my legacy to leave behind.”Read comments
+So, it’s easy to take those people that got it all going on, regardless of gender, regardless of race, regardless of those things we think about when we think of diversity,” she said.
+“It’s easy to take that person and prop them up and say ‘see, this is my mentee,’ but I would encourage them to go after the diamonds in the rough because diamonds are hard and those are the ones we want to shine up and say, this is my legacy to leave behind.”Read comments